pavulurihemachowdary/python-projects/README.md

 VI)PASSWORD MANAGER:-
   The password manager program let you add passwords of different accounts into a text file,which is encrypted using cryptography module.And also has view option to view the stored passwords.

+VII)MULTIPLAYER GAME:-
+  The multiplayer game replictes something like LUDO.It asks for the no.of players with their names,then asks them if they want continue ,if randomly generated number is 1,it terminates and makes score to 0.We can customize it according to the requirements.